hmrc/manage-transit-movements-departure-frontend/README.md

 ![Text input with statement heading and visible label that asks the question](images/TextInputWithStatementHeading.png) | ![Text input used for address fields](images/AddressTextInput.png)

 There is similar logic behind the InputYesNo and InputSelect component view models.

-### Accessibility testing
-The accessibility of our templates and components can be checked by running `sbt a11y:test`

 ### User answers reader
 This microservice has been quite experimental in the approach taken towards navigation.
 This is primarily driven by the UserAnswersReader.